Expensive 'Harry Potter' Items That Fetched The Biggest Bids At Auctions

 Original Philosopher’s Stone cover illustration

 The cover illustration of Philosopher’s Stone is just as iconic as the first edition of the book.
-The franchise had acquired a cult status by 2001, which is when the cover illustration was bought by a private American collector of antiques for USD 110, 297.22 (INR 90 Lakhs approx.).
+The franchise had acquired a cult status by 2001, which is when the cover illustration was bought by a private American collector of antiques for USD 110, 297.22 (HKD 858,967 approx.).
 The illustration was done by artist Thomas Taylor using water colour.
 Interestingly, this was the only illustration done by Taylor for the Harry Potter franchise.

 Harry Potter’s glasses